jongio/memealyzer/README.md

    1. You can add memes by clicking on the "+" button
    1. You can start the memestream by clicking on the "&#8734;" button.
 This will add a new meme every 5 seconds.

-   > If you get build errors, then CD to `./src/net` and run `clean.sh` to clean up the .NET dirs.
+   > If you get build errors, then CD to `./src/net` and run `./clean.sh` to clean up the .NET dirs.

    > If the app doesn't start correctly, then stop using CTRL+C and re-run the run.sh command.
 We are researching why this happens.